gwlucastrig/GridfourC/README.md

 The original Gridfour project was implemented in Java.
 More information about the original implementation is available at the [Gridfour Software Project](https://github.com/gwlucastrig/gridfour).

+Currently, we have completed a read-only version of GVRS that runs under Windows and Linux.
+A cmake file is available for building the GVRS library.
+We are working on a series of how-to articles on our [GridfourC wiki](https://github.com/gwlucastrig/GridfourC/wiki).
+Got something you'd like to learn more about?
+Let us know.

-Currently, we have completed a read-only version of GVRS that runs under Windows.
-We are working on Linux.
-Once that is ready, we will turn our attention to implementing the ability for the C API to write data to a GVRS data store.
+We are now turning our attention to implementing the ability for the C API to write data to a GVRS data store.
+When that task is complete, the GVRS C API will be fully functional.

 ## Documentation